STS Major Curriculum

-In consultation with the STS Program Director or an Academic Advisor, every STS B.A. and B.S. major designs a STS Specialty (at least 4 courses, 12 hours):
+In consultation with the STS Director or an STS Academic Advisor, every STS B.A. and B.S. major designs a STS Specialty (12 hours, at least 4 courses):

-- When admitted into the STS program, the STS B.A. or B.S. major meets with an Academic Advisor and obtains approval of a chosen STS Specialty title and related selection of courses.
+- When admitted into the STS program, the major meets with an Academic Advisor and obtains approval of a chosen STS Specialty title and related selection of courses.
 The title and courses are to reflect a coherent theme related to Science, Technology, and Society.

 - Students may not have advising holds released until the STS Specialty form (and, for B.S. majors, the Advanced Science/Technology Requirement form) is/are fully approved and signed.

 - Minimum of 12 credit hours required.
-At least two of the STS Specialty courses must be offered by departments or programs in the College of Humanities and Social Sciences (H&SS).
+At least two of the STS Specialty courses must be considered courses in the humanities and social sciences (H&SS) disciplines.